vygr/ChrysaLisp/docs/CSCRIPT.md

 `:operator`, `:number`, `:symbol`, `:path`, `:label`, `:string`

-Well, having said that, I'm not so sure about Lisp... or Forth...
+Well, having said that, I'm not so sure about Lisp... or Forth... any language that lets you change the parser rules or compilation rules with a user function or macro is in a world of it's own.